 Bran is not the Night King, but he could become the next Night King.

-Lastly, to put a dragonglass stake in heart of one particularly complex theory, Bran is not the Night King.
+Lastly, to put a dragonglass stake in the heart of one particularly complex theory, Bran is not the Night King.
 However, Bran would make an excellent replacement for the reigning Night King after Jon cuts ol’ frosty down with Longclaw en flambé.
 After all, the Night King did mysteriously mark Bran in season six: perhaps he marked him as his heir, and Bran already has the unnerving blank stare down pat.
 If Bran lives (despite very poor odds now that Meera is not around to save his ungrateful [tail feathers]), then he would otherwise have to spend the rest of his days creeping out Sansa and everyone else at Winterfell, so… Perhaps it’s not the worst possible outcome.

 Valar morghulis, and all great shows must end as well.
 So what do you do with your life until then?